-Discussion with the person in charge established that staff in the home responded appropriately to and met the assessed needs of the residents.
+Discussion with the registered manager established that staff in the home responded appropriately to and met the assessed needs of the residents.

 A review of three care records confirmed that these were maintained in line with the legislation and standards.
-They included an up to date assessment of needs, life history, risk assessments, care plans and daily/regular statement of health and well-being of the resident.
-Care needs assessment and risk assessments (e.g. manual handling, bedrails, nutrition, falls, where appropriate) were reviewed and updated on a regular basis or as changes occurred.
+They included an up to date assessment of needs, life history, risk assessments, care plans and a daily statement of health and well-being of the resident.
+Care needs assessment and risk assessments were reviewed and updated on a regular basis or as changes occurred.

 The care records also reflected the multi-professional input into the residents' health and social care needs and were found to be updated regularly to reflect the changing needs of the individual residents.
 Residents and/or their representatives were encouraged and enabled to be involved in the assessment, care planning and review process, where appropriate.
-Care records reviewed were observed to be signed by the resident and/or their representative.
+Care records reviewed were observed to be signed by the residents' representative.
 Discussion with staff confirmed that a person centred approach underpinned practice.
+This was demonstrated through discussion with the staff in regard to their detailed knowledge of individual residents.

-An individual agreement setting out the terms of residency was in place and appropriately signed.
 Records were stored safely and securely in line with data protection.

-The person in charge advised that there were arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to residents at appropriate intervals.
-Audits of risk assessments, care plans, care review, accidents and incidents (including falls, outbreaks), environment, catering were available for inspection and evidenced that any actions identified for improvement were incorporated into practice.
+The registered manager confirmed that there were arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to residents at appropriate intervals.
+Audits of care records were available for inspection and evidenced that any actions identified for improvement were incorporated into practice.
+Further evidence of audit was contained within the monthly monitoring visits reports.

-The person in charge confirmed that systems were in place to ensure effective communication with residents, their representatives and other key stakeholders.
-These included pre-admission information, multi-professional team reviews, residents' meetings, staff meetings and staff shift handovers.
-The person in charge and staff stated that management operated an open door policy in regard to communication within the home.
+The registered manager confirmed that systems were in place to ensure effective communication with residents, their representatives and other key stakeholders.
+These included pre-admission information, multi-professional team reviews, staff meetings and staff shift handovers.
+The registered manager and staff confirmed that management operated an open door policy in regard to communication within the home.

-Residents spoken with and observation of practice evidenced that staff were able to communicate effectively with residents, their representatives and other key stakeholders.
-Minutes of resident and/or their representative meetings were reviewed during the inspection.
+A review of care records and observation of practice evidenced that staff were able to communicate effectively with residents and other key stakeholders.

-A review of care records, along with accident and incident reports, showed that referral to other healthcare professionals was timely and responsive to the needs of the residents.
-The person in charge confirmed that arrangements were in place, in line with the legislation, to support and advocate for residents.
+A review of care records, along with accident and incident reports, confirmed that referral to other healthcare professionals was timely and responsive to the needs of the residents.